-- 23. Further education and sixth form colleges and academies can utilise the Education and Skills Funding Agency's 'Find a learning aim' service (FaLA), which shows up to three LDCS codes in the 'LearnDirect class system' section for each course. - 24.
-If there is no LDCS code for a particular course, or a college thinks that the wrong LDCS code has been assigned, the college should email heses@officeforstudents.org.uk and should provide us with: - the learning aim reference - the learning aim title
+24. Further education and sixth form colleges and academies can utilise the Education and Skills Funding Agency's 'Find a learning aim' service (FaLA),55 which shows up to three LDCS codes in the 'LearnDirect class system' section for each course.

+55 See https://submit-learner-data.service.gov.uk/find-a-learning-aim/.